Cross-sectional and longitudinal measures of chitinase proteins in amyotrophic lateral sclerosis and expression of CHI3L1 in activated astrocytes.

 Digital Object Identifier (DOI)

 Vu, Lucas; An, Jiyan; Kovalik, Tina; Gendron, Tania; Petrucelli, Leonard; and Bowser, Robert, "Cross-sectional and longitudinal measures of chitinase proteins in amyotrophic lateral sclerosis and expression of CHI3L1 in activated astrocytes."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 474.